Praise for the Women of the Family

 SHORTLISTED FOR THE INTERNATIONAL PRIZE FOR ARABIC FICTION 2016

 Paul Starkey has translated works by Adania Shibli, Mansoura Ez Eldin, Youssef Rakha, Edwar al-Kharrat, and others.
-He was Winner of the 2015 Saif Ghobash Banipal Prize for his translation of The Book of the Sultan’s Seal by Youssef Rakha.
+He was recipient of the 2015 Saif Ghobash Banipal Prize for Arabic Literary Translation.

 Submit a Review »